Friday, February 08, 2019

 Hibernated 1 - This Place is Death

 I've taken delivery of what is the latest game released for the Atari ST, Hibernated 1 by Stefan Vogt.
-You know, I feel like I've waited years for this to pop through my letterbox but here it is!
-I'm ecstatic to report a fantastic product that's so beautiful, I'm unsure whether remove its lovely plastic seal...
+I feel like I've waited years for this to pop through my letterbox but here it is!
+I'm ecstatic to report a fantastic product that's beautifully made to a high standard.
+I'm unsure whether to remove its plastic seal... (lol)...
 Of course, I've already unwrapped it!!

-Hibernated was reviewed back in August (click that link!!) and I included an animation to demonstrate the game's awesome sense of humour during the exploration - all links and a download/purchase are available here.
+Hibernated was reviewed back in August (click that link!!) and I included an animation to demonstrate the game's awesome sense of humour during my exploration.
+You shall find all links and a download/purchase available using that link.

 Wanna see the box and what goodies are inside?
 Of course, you do...